 When people hear “Copenhagen” they think of beer, tall people, canals, chic dressers, and Hans Christian Andersen.
-These are true but a drop in the bucket of reasons why you should put Copenhagen on your over 50 single travel bucket list and use this Copenhagen Solo Travel Guide to plan it.
+These are all true but a drop in the bucket of the reasons why you should visit Copenhagen.

 Like this?
 Share it with others!